 When we decided to kick off the development of our SEO tools, there were already a couple of talented programmers.
 Back then, it was enough for us to build up the architecture and deliver it as our in-house software.

 However, if we’re talking about a tool that would be competitive on the market, there is usually a lot of people involved.
-At different stages of software development process, you may need some of the following skills (or all of them together): Chief Technical Architect, Application Architecture Specialist, UI and UX designers, system administrators, project manager, DBAs and lots of software developers.
+At different stages of the software development process, you may need some of the following skills (or all of them together): Chief Technical Architect, Application Architecture Specialist, UI and UX designers, system administrators, project manager, DBAs and lots of software developers.

 What challenges did you face at the early development stages?